-From 2004-2016, the show The Biggest Loser aired on NBC.
+From 2004-2016, the famous weight loss reality TV show The Biggest Loser aired on NBC.
 I was definitely aware of this show as it aired, but I was busy watching SpongeBob SquarePants, iCarly, and other wonderful programming instead.

 Before investigating the show and its effects for this article, I had only seen 2 or 3 episodes during its original airing.
 From afar, I viewed it as providing inspiration to Americans that weight loss is possible if you just work hard enough and push yourself.
 Given my limited knowledge, I deemed it hopeful, especially given the “obesity epidemic” I had learned so much about.
 Yikes.